-Galera Cluster for MySQL is available in binary software packages for several different Linux distributions, as well as in source code for other distributions and other Unix-like operating systems, such as FreeBSD (FreeBSD is available up to Galera Cluster for MySQL 5.7) and Solaris.
+Galera Cluster for MySQL is available in binary software packages for several different Linux distributions, as well as in source code for other distributions and other Unix-like operating systems, such as FreeBSD and Solaris.

 For Linux distributions, binary packages in 32-bit and 64-bit for both the MySQL database server with the wsrep API patch and the Galera Replication Plugin are available from the Codership Repository.
 These include support for: